Airtax – Terms of Business

 15 Data Hosting

-We use a third party provider of cloud-based data hosting to host Airtax.
+We use third party providers of cloud-based PaaS and data hosting to host Airtax.
 We store the information in the cloud environment in an encrypted format.
-You acknowledge that any information inputted into Airtax (including any personal information) will therefore be transferred to the hosting provider (who may in turn provide the information to other parties) (together, the Data Host), which may be located outside of Australia.
+You acknowledge that any information inputted into Airtax (including any personal information) will therefore be transferred to the PaaS and data hosting providers (who may in turn provide the information to other parties) (together, the Data Host), which may be located outside of Australia.
 The Data Host may not be subject to privacy obligations that are similar to the Australian Privacy Principles, and may be subject to a foreign law that could compel the disclosure of information (including personal information) to a third party, such as an overseas authority.
-You agree that in no event shall PwC or its beneficiaries be liable for any loss of any kind (including loss of your data) arising from an act or omission (including a negligent or dishonest act or omission) of a Data Host, which may include the following:
+You agree that in no event shall Vialto Partners or its beneficiaries be liable for any loss of any kind (including loss of your data) arising from an act or omission (including a negligent or dishonest act or omission) of a Data Host, which may include the following:

-As an end user of Airtax, you must not do anything or omit to do anything that would give rise to a liability of PwC (if it were our act or omission) under the below terms applicable to hosting:
+As an end user of Airtax, you must not do anything or omit to do anything that would give rise to a liability of Vialto Partners (if it were our act or omission) under the below terms applicable to hosting:

 16 Referrals / coupon codes